alexplaka/AbStochKin/README.md

 ### Financial contribution or support
-If you would like to financially contribute to or further support the development of this project, please contact the author.
+If you would like to financially contribute to or further support the development of this project, please go to my [sponsor page](https://github.com/sponsors/alexplaka).